A TSMO Transformation at the Idaho Transportation Department (ITD)

 Throughout the whole TSMO Plan process we profited from strong Executive support and collaboration, and we are looking forward to having the continued support from ITD Leadership moving forward.

-After the TSMO Plans have been delivered the TSMO Steering Committee is planned to become the TSMO Action Group, and part of this group's agenda will be to determine ongoing TSMO funding, prioritization of TSMO projects, and broaden the reach of TSMO within the organization.
+After the TSMO Plans have been completed, the TSMO Steering Committee will determine ongoing TSMO funding, prioritization of TSMO projects, and broaden the reach of TSMO within the organization.

 Other steps will include a renewed emphasis on TIM (a separate TIM Plan including mapping statewide detour routes, landing zones, truck parking areas is advancing to the RFP stage currently) and planning for a TMC (ITD currently partners to have some TMC capabilities statewide and regionally).
 Also, we plan on highlighting the TSMO aspects within ITD’s work zones and signal systems within ITD’s reach.